WebexCC-SA/LAB-2351/docs/cdg.md

 Calls will be offered to the team in Group 1 for 10s **before** they are presented to agents in group 2

-Make some phone calls, place the required agents in a not-available state and test this.
-For example, place call while an agent in group 1 is not available but an agent in group 2 is.
+Make some phone calls, continue to use **option 1** and **choose a queue**, place the required agents in a not-available state and test this.

+For example, place call while an **agent in group 1 is not available** but an agent in group 2 is.
 The call will not be presented to the agent in group 2 until the 10 second timer has expired.
 In this fashion you can add many other agent teams to service the caller after a set time interval.

 !!!
 Note 1
     Every call distribution team expansion that happens is occurring for **a single call**.
 This way the treatment for every call can be programmed to make agents available based on your business needs.
 This is a common strategy to bring more agents to the caller.
 Some contact centers allow agent skills to be reprogrammed (re-skill) to handle calls they would not usually but that re-skill will be permanent until changed again.